Duncanin/Hello-world./README.md

 # Hello-world.
-This repository is for practicing about any Information Technology.
+This repository is for practicing and learning about any Information Technology.